Vortex2Oblivion/flxsvg/README.md

 ### ⚠️ Warning!

-Currently, svgs do not maintain their resolution when scaling properly.
+Currently, svgs do not maintain their resolution when scaling.
+Your image will become lower quality as if it is a png file.

 ### Usage